rebeccatraceyt/bake-it-til-you-make-it/README.md

 [Back to top ⇧](#table-of-contents)

 ## Acknowledgements
+The developer would like to thank the following:
+- Fellow CI students, for the inspiration and guidance.
+- Tim Nelson for the walkthrough videos on the Code Institute platform.
-- I would like to thank my mentor Seun for her unwavering encouragement and guidance throughout.
+- Their mentor Seun for her consistent guidance and support.
-- I would like to thank my family and friends for their never-ending encouragement and valued opinions during the entire process of development.
+- Their family and friends for providing a limitless amount of encouragement and suggestions during the entire process of development.

 [Back to top ⇧](#table-of-contents)